jppastorek/etch-a-sketch/README.md

 ---Version 2.0

 UI has been redesigned with CSS.
 Buttons now have functionality.
 Still trying to figure out how to use a color picker.
 Also, we will have a checkbox to toggle the grid lines.
 I'm thinking that in order to change the grid size, I'll use a button once the slider has been moved.

+--Version 2.1

+Buttons all have functionality.
+Scratched the color picker and the slider (though you can still see the slider).
+I'm just tired of working on this.
+The slider doesn't rebuild a grid correctly, for some reason there is a large gray spot at the bottom after building the divs.
+The divs also aren't squared.
+Also, I refactored the code to make it nice and neat.
+Took the flow from someone else in the Odin Project.